 Houses: Recycling (Blue) Cart

 One 64-gallon recycling cart is included as part of your residential service, and picked up weekly by Republic Services.
 If you routinely have more than 64 gallons of recycling per week, you can request a 96-gallon blue cart at no additional cost, or a second 64-gallon blue cart for an additional fee.
-For details, please call Republic Services at (925) 685-4711.
+For account details, or to request service changes please call Republic Services at 925-685-4711.

 For Your Information